tecracer-training/cloudformation-workshop/lab01-simple-template/README.md

 1. Wait until your stack reaches status **CREATE_COMPLETE**.

 ### Test
+locate your bucket in AWS Management Console
+OR
-1. create a Index.html-File and upload it into the bucket (set permissions on file and bucket)
+create a Index.html-File and upload it to the bucket (set permissions on file and bucket, change setting for static webserver)

 ### Delete your stack
 1. Select your stack by clicking on row of the table.